Creo (Pro/Engineer) vs. SolidWorks — More Fuel in the Debate

 Certainly, the capability for better keyboard shortcuts (see above) CAN drastically reduce mousing in Creo IF an operator takes time to customize for efficiency.

-That said, SolidWorks has done a lot to help users customize and accelerate — and I applaud the effort — they just miss the obvious.
+That said, SolidWorks has done a lot to help users customize and accelerate — and I applaud the effort.
+They have shortcuts right out of the box — they just miss the obvious.

 Wouldn’t it be nice if we could choose the system we preferred to work in, then just know that it would also work well with others we need to interact with?
 Well, things are moving in that direction (sort of).
 We’ve done some experiments that highlight the progress you can read about in this article on 3D CAD System Interaction.
 Hopefully both systems will continue to make progress.